Shlomo1412/awesome-cctweaked/README.md

 [PID controller](https://discord.com/channels/477910221872824320/1440340840625995889), [Quaternion API](https://discord.com/channels/477910221872824320/1415458889847279677), and Matrices API.

 > [!IMPORTANT]
-> All of the 3 projects above was created with the help of [getItemFromBlock](https://github.com/getItemFromBlock).
-And the "Spark" came from [me](https://github.com/Shlomo1412), though [tastic](https://github.com/TechTastic/Advanced-Math) ended up not using my code.
+> All of the 3 projects above was created with the help of [getItemFromBlock](https://github.com/getItemFromBlock), and the "Spark" came from [me](https://github.com/Shlomo1412), though [tastic](https://github.com/TechTastic/Advanced-Math) ended up not using my code.

 ## External tools, websites and events